 I would definitely recommend you take your cell, smart or mobile phone and charger with you to Japan.
 We used ours extensively to help us get around.
 A tablet would also be useful, however be aware that tablets are rarely seen in Japan – most of the locals only use smart phones.

-A key tip before you depart is to clean out the memory on your phone.
+- Clean out the memory on your phone.
 Delete old and unused apps, transfer photos, videos etc to your computer and delete them from the phone.
 If you plan to use your phone for photos, check out whether you can purchase an additional memory card for your phone and buy the largest one you can afford.

 16. Recommended Phone SIM Card and Pocket Wifi for Japan